 - Gender Abroad

 Students of all genders may encounter stereotypes and different standards for socially acceptable behaviors and gender roles.
-Find strategies for staying safe and helping your friends stay safe and comfortable abroad.
+Find strategies for staying safe and helping your friends stay safe while reflecting on gender identities abroad.

 - LGBTQ Students Abroad